Boluski/chatspy/README.md

 https://github.com/user-attachments/assets/3a16514a-2f00-48d5-9998-58e1ca63458b

-#### Workspace Settings

-As a workspace admin, you have access to some settings like renaming your workspace.
+#### Removing a member form a workspace

-You can also remove a member from a workspace.
+You can always remove a user form a workspace once they are no longer needed in the workspace.

 #### Delete a workspace

+A workspace can also be delete.
+This will delete all the channels, messages and threads.

+> Note this action can not be undone.

+#### Delete you account

+An account can be deleted once it is no longer in use.
+Once an account is deleted, all workspace, channels, messages and threads will be deleted.

-> The action of deleting a workspace can not be undone.
+> Note this action can not be undone.

-#### User Settings